dotnet/docs-maui/docs/ios/privacy-manifest.md

 </plist>
 ```

-Add the `NSPrivacyAccessedAPICategoryFileTimestamp` category with reason `C617.1`, `NSPrivacyAccessedAPICategorySystemBootTime` category with reason `35F9.1`, and `NSPrivacyAccessedAPICategoryDiskSpace` category with reason `E174.1`, to the `NSPrivacyAccessedAPITypes` array in the privacy manifest:
+Then, add the `NSPrivacyAccessedAPICategoryFileTimestamp` category with reason `C617.1`, `NSPrivacyAccessedAPICategorySystemBootTime` category with reason `35F9.1`, and `NSPrivacyAccessedAPICategoryDiskSpace` category with reason `E174.1`, to the `NSPrivacyAccessedAPITypes` array in the privacy manifest:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>